prominus/NewEnglandGardenLog/Plants/Vegetables/Peppers/Biquinho Blend.md

 ### Growing Info

-**Harvesting:** Harvest when peppers have turned to either red or golden yellow.
-When harvesting, take care to avoid touching the interior of any broken peppers, as the capsaicin is an extreme irritant, especially to the eyes.
-Wash hands thoroughly after harvesting or wear gloves to harvest peppers.
+**Harvesting:** Harvest when [[peppers]] have turned to either red or golden yellow.
+When harvesting, take care to avoid touching the interior of any broken [[peppers]], as the capsaicin is an extreme irritant, especially to the eyes.
+Wash hands thoroughly after harvesting or wear gloves to harvest [[peppers]].

 ### Notes